Kapil Sibal: Member of Parliament, Lok Sabha

 In the 2004 general elections, Sibal became an MP by winning the Chandni Chowk constituency against TV actor Smriti Irani of the Bharatiya Janata Party (BJP) in the National Capital Territory representing the Congress Party and was inducted into the Cabinet under Prime Minister Manmohan Singh as Union Minister for Science, Technology and Earth Sciences.
 He won the constituency of Chandni Chowk for the second time for the Indian National Congress in the Lok Sabha elections of 2009.

 During his tenure as Telecom Minister his comment about the loss in the 2G spectrum case being only notional and causing "zero loss" created a public outcry and he had to clarify it later.
-Kapil Sibal was indicted by CAG for favoring M/S Phoenix Rose LLC by overlooking rules and regulations and handpicking that company for creating a database for over 500,000 working professionals of People of Indian Origin settled in the US.
+Kapil Sibal was indicted by CAG for favouring M/S Phoenix Rose LLC by overlooking rules and regulations and handpicking that company for creating a database for over 500,000 working professionals of People of Indian Origin settled in the US.
 CAG's report said that the project's cost was $ but three years after the initiation, the company has dumped the networking site, completing just over 16% of the targeted work.

-Also during his time in that office, his move to regulate internet content was criticized across many social networking sites like Facebook, Twitter and Google+.
+Also during his time in that office, his move to regulate internet content was criticised across many social networking sites like Facebook, Twitter and Google+.

 He represented India in the Annual Meetings of the World Economic Forum in 2005 and 2009 held at Davos, Switzerland.
-He led the Indian delegation to the Annapolis Conference, USA, held to gather International support for establishment of a Palestinian state and the realization of Israeli–Palestinian peace during November 2007.
+He led the Indian delegation to the Annapolis Conference, USA, held to gather International support for establishment of a Palestinian state and the realisation of Israeli–Palestinian peace during November 2007.
 He led the Indian delegation to the United Nations Framework Convention on Climate Change (UNFCCC) at Bali in December 2007.

 Sibal introduced the Continuous and Comprehensive Evaluation (CCE) system in India for Class IX and Class X and he has also started the changes in the IIT JEE pattern.
 He has laid the foundation stone for IIT Patna.